Q: What is the spectral resolution?

 SNOM has shown excellent ability to perform optical measurements below the diffraction limit.
 To date, SNOM has not been used for spectroscopic measurements over a wide spectral range.
 Another limitation of the technique is that the light collected in the far field depends on both the real and imaginary index of refraction of the material and sophisticated modeling may be required to extract a spectrum that is analogous to a conventional IR absorption spectrum obtained for example, by FTIR.

-Q: What is the spatial resolution of the AFM and the thermal analysis measurements on the nanoIR platform?
+Q: What is the spatial resolution of the AFM and the thermal analysis measurements on the nanoIR2 platform?

-The spatial resolution of the AFM is limited by the tip radius of the AFM probe as well as limitations due to the contact imaging mode.
-With a sharp probe, this resolution can range from a few nanometers up to larger length scales depending on how soft the sample is.
+The spatial resolution of the AFM is limited by the tip radius of the AFM probe which typically provides resolution of a few nm.
 Our thermal analysis probes have a sub-30 nm end radius and we routinely make measurements on the sub-100 nm scale, although resolution depends on the thermal and mechanical properties of the sample.

 Q: What are the sample size constraints?

-Q. Does the material of interest have to be in direct contact with the ZnSe crystal?
+Q. For the nanoIR, does the material of interest have to be in direct contact with the ZnSe crystal?

 It is important that the sample is well attached to the prism to be stable for AFM measurements.
 We generally select areas for measurement that are in direct contact with the ZnSe prism, but we have also made successful measurements in cases where the material is rippled away from the prism’s surface.